Zero crossings of the differential scalar polarizability of Ba$^+$ clock transition: Estimation of and

 We take $\alpha_0=123.88(5)$ \cite{woods2009dipole}, $\alpha_\mathrm{core}=10.75(10)$ \cite{woods2010dipole}, $\alpha_\mathrm{vc}=-0.51(14)$ \cite{iskrenova2008theoretical,barrett2019polarizability}, and $\alpha_\mathrm{tail}=0.064(64)$.
 Here $\alpha_\mathrm{tail}$ refers to all other contributing transitions, which are taken from \cite{barrett2019polarizability}.
 They are assumed to have 100\% uncertainty with worst possible correlation, although this has negligible impact on final uncertainties.
 We then obtain

 for the reduced matrix elements.
 Although these are consistent with those given \cite{woods2010dipole}, there are two key differences.
 Firstly, the uncertainties for the two matrix elements are strongly correlated due to the tight bounds on the ratio $\mathcal{R}$ (or $R_0$) we give here.
 Secondly, the uncertainties are slightly larger despite the tighter constraint on the ratio.
 The constraints shown in \cite[Fig. 4]{woods2010dipole}, which are defined by Eq.~\ref{Eq:alpha0}, do not appear to have included any uncertainty in the correction terms $\alpha_\mathrm{vc}$ or $\alpha_\mathrm{tail}$, but the uncertainty from $\alpha_\mathrm{vc}$ is the largest contribution.
 Thus, the uncertainties given in \cite{woods2010dipole} will be under-represented.
 However, the uncertainty for the ratio would not significantly change as it is most strongly determined by the $K$-splittings.
-A summary of these considerations is illustrated in Fig.~\ref{Measurements} where we also indicate theoretical values taken from \cite{guet1991relativistic,iskrenova2008theoretical,gopakumar2002electric,safronova2011excitation,porsev2021role}.
+A summary of these considerations is illustrated in Fig.~\ref{Measurements} where we also indicate theoretical values taken from \cite{guet1991relativistic,iskrenova2008theoretical,gopakumar2002electric,safronova2011excitation,porsev2021role,roberts2023electric,cserveny2025theoretical}.
+We note that the theoretical value of $1.4116(2)$ given in \cite{roberts2023electric,cserveny2025theoretical} agrees well with our measured value.
+In addition their reported matrix elements are within $1.5\sigma$ of the inferred values given in Eq.~\ref{Eq:MErevisedA}.

 The matrix element given in Eq.~\ref{Eq:MErevised} can be used to determine $\Delta\alpha_0(\omega)$ over a wide frequency range.
 In Fig.~\ref{fig:DSP} we plot the fractional uncertainty in the estimation of $\Delta\alpha_0(\omega)$ over a frequency range corresponding to wavelengths $\gtrsim450\,\mathrm{nm}$.
 Over this frequency range the uncertainty is almost completely determined by the uncertainty in the matrix element and the determination of $\omega_0$, with the latter having most influence at $\omega\approx 0$.
 Uncertainties in the zero crossings are only significant near the zero-crossings, which results in divergences at those points.
 Of most interest is $\Delta\alpha_0(0)$ for which we obtain